Te Kete Ipurangi Navigation:

 August

-Sponsored by the Ministry of Education and the New Zealand Association of Mathematics Teachers, a number of resources are written and made available to teachers and students in Y1–11.
+Sponsored by the Ministry of Education and the New Zealand Association of Mathematics Teachers, several resources are written and made available to teachers and students in Y1–11.

 Money Month is the annual public awareness and engagement campaign coordinated by Te Ara Ahunga Ora in partnership with the financial capability community.
 This campaign previously ran for a week but has been extended to a month in 2023 to ensure New Zealanders have the chance to learn more about financial capability.